EMERGENCY CONTINGENCY PLAN

 1. If an active threat is outside your building:

 a.
-Proceed to a room that can be locked, barricaded, or secured in some way; close and lock; turn off lights; hide under a desk, closet or in the corner.
+Proceed to a room that can be locked, barricaded, or secured in some way; close and lock it; turn off the lights; and hide under a desk, in a closet, or in the corner.

 b.
 Call 911.